Adebanke1987/Day4Assignment-README/README.md

  I believe at the end of the programme an going to be
      one of the best in this August Cohort

- Am grateful to the Almight God whomade it Possible
+ Am grateful to the Almight God who made it Possible
      and also to the organizer of this Programme for the priviledge.